openmeteo/pthelma/doc/spatial.rst

-   gridpoints of the mask have value zero or non-zero. *data_layer* is an :class:`ogr.Layer` object containing one or more points with values (all *data_layer* features must be points and must also have a *value* attribute). *target_band* is a band on which the result will be written; it must have the same GeoTransform as *mask*.
-   *funct* is a python function whose first two arguments are an :class:`ogr.Point` and *data_layer*, and *kwargs* is a dictionary with keyword arguments to be given to *funct*.
+   gridpoints of the mask have value zero or non-zero. *data_layer* is an :class:`ogr.Layer` object containing one or more points with values (all *data_layer* features must be points and must also have a *value* attribute, which may, however, have the value :const:`NaN`). *target_band* is a band on which the result will be written; it must have the same GeoTransform as *mask*.  *funct* is a python function whose first two arguments are an :class:`ogr.Point` and *data_layer*, and *kwargs* is a dictionary with keyword arguments to be given to *funct*.